0

 Performance Markets

-Customers may prioritize tire footprint, brake clearance, reduced rotational mass, and rear traction for the twin-turbo V8.
+Customers may prioritize tyre footprint, brake clearance, reduced rotational mass, and rear traction for the twin-turbo V8.

 Singapore / Malaysia Direct Support

 Singapore customers can visit LFI at 76 Playfair Road, #01-03, Singapore 367996 to view tangible forged wheel samples, physical finish options, deep concavity profiles, and selected in-stock wheels before ordering.
-The location sits in the Tai Seng / Playfair Road industrial precinct, near MacPherson, Aljunied, Geylang, and Paya Lebar.
 View LFI on Google Maps.

-Malaysia owners can order directly with LFI and request fitment consultation for highway use, pothole resistance, tire availability, brake clearance, high-speed GT use, and BMW M6 fitment planning before production.
+Malaysia owners can order directly with LFI and request fitment consultation for highway use, pothole resistance, tyre availability, brake clearance, high-speed GT use, and BMW M6 fitment planning before production.

 External References